 the local authority responsibility to provide a clear attendance pathway for all schools and to use legal sanctions, including penalty notices and prosecution in court.

 We encourage you all, if you have any concerns regarding the attendance of your child to contact us as a school so that we can work together to achieve the best for all our learners.
-To discuss the attendance of your child, please contact Mrs Griffiths Charalambou, agriffiths@golwgycwm.powys.sch.uk amber.CHARALAMBOU@powys.sch.uk
+To discuss the attendance of your child, please contact Mrs Griffiths or Amber Charalambou, agriffiths@golwgycwm.powys.sch.uk amber.CHARALAMBOU@powys.sch.uk

 Please ensure that you notify us immediately of any non-attendance if your child is ill.